andreidobrinski/blog/content/blog/react-style-guide/index.md

 const [firstName, setName] = useState('')
 ```

-The exception to this rule is booleans, which follow a slightly different naming approach.
+The exception to this rule is booleans, which follow a slightly different naming approach, outlined below.

 ### useState: Use `is` before a boolean state variable